 The increase in the soil nutrient contents obtained at the end of the second experiment may also be attributed to sustainable cropping systems coupling with beneficial rhizosphere interactions between the two microsymbionts used.
-The result of the study is in line and consistent with the findings of previous researchers like Galleguillos et al., 2000; Xavier and Germida 2002; and El-Ghandor et al., 2005 that the synergistic interactions between AM fungus and rhizobium has positive impact on legumes biomass production.
-Rhizobium inoculation has a consequent effect upon nitrogen accumulation and in effect increase yield production of maize.
+The result of the study is in line and consistent with the findings of previous researchers like Galleguillos et al., 2000; Xavier and Germida 2002; and El-Ghandor et al., 2005 that the synergistic interactions between AM fungus and rhizobium has positive impact on an ha .production. legumes biomass production.
+Rhizobium inoculation has a consequent effect upon